Nila Varsa LED HMI kit rental

 The outdoor lighting tool of choice for US networks for years now, the Nila series of LED HMI lights have excelled in all conditions.
-The Varsa, the middle child between the Boxer and the Zaila, is anything but what a middle child is supposed to be.
+The Varsa, the somewhat middle child between the Boxer and the Zaila, is nothing like a left-out sibling.
+Quite the contrary in fact.

 Having used these extensively during my time at CNN, where these are effectively mandatory for any international deployment due to their usefulness, I’d come to appreciate just how hard it is lighting any outdoor event.
 These lights, however, just made everything so simple, to the point where you know as long as you had them with you, you were ready for anything.